dfinson/apifi/README.md

 }
 ```
-The final step is to pass the corresponding class type token as an argument to the `@GraphQLApiEntity` annotation on `Person`:
+The final step is to pass the corresponding class type token as an argument to the `` annotation on `Person`:
 ```
 @Entity
-@GraphQLApiEntity(apiMetaOperations = PersonMetaOperations.class)
+(apiMetaOperations = PersonMetaOperations.class)
 public class Person{
     @Id
     private String id = UUID.randomUUID().toString();